ShikiHTM/Momoi-Bot/README.md

 .config/config.json
 ``
 # Run the bot 🌱
-To run Momoi-bot you can use a few ways:
+To run Momoi-bot, you can use a few ways:
 ```bash
 # PM2
 yarn global add pm2